MonicaGrages/atl-wdi-10/homework/unit_01/javaScript/data-modeling/hw.md

 What are some advantages and disadvantages of choosing these representations?
 Please give at least one example of each.

 > Answer here
+Advantages: nice to read
+Disadvantages: the set of stations each Rail Line hits could be better accessed/listed if in an array

 ### 6. Doctor Appointment App